 This is a fairly raw view of the eCommerce SEO presentation but should help answer some questions and give you something to do.
 Remember, SEO is a habit, something you do every day.

-The list below is more than an SEO checklist, it's a reference to SEO habits that are guaranteed to help your site.
+The infographic below is more than an SEO checklist, it's a reference to SEO habits that are guaranteed to help your site.